-b - Capital replacements for urban systems assume a continuation of the cycle currently contained in the current TIP, which is a ten (10) year life for GGFT's four large buses and a five (5) year life for smaller vehicles.
-Also includes trolley replacements at 10-year intervals. c - Rural figures include operation of potential expansions of rural transit service using two to three small buses.
+- a All numbers are in constant 2017 dollars, no adjustment for inflation has been made. - b Capital replacements for urban systems assume a continuation of the cycle currently contained in the current TIP, which is a ten (10) year life for GGFT's four large buses and a five (5) year life for smaller vehicles.
+Also includes trolley replacements at 10-year intervals.

 Given the long timeframe involved in this plan, the numbers used are only estimates that are based upon the assumptions previously outlined in this section.
 It is important to note such estimates become increasingly speculative over time as unforeseen changes in legislation, demand, and technologies may greatly influence future expenditures.
 A/GFTC TIP and UPWP programming will continue to adhere to the prevailing fiscal constraints of a given program cycle, noting that the preceding sample estimates are illustrative.
 Available funding in excess of those estimates will allow for greater flexibility to consider necessary system improvements and technological enhancements as warranted by changing and increased demand.
-The A/GFTC TIP update process will be the appropriate vehicle to address changes in funding availability..
+The A/GFTC TIP update process will be the appropriate vehicle to address changes in funding availability.